Fellow workers,

 There was a very vibrant IWW General Membership Branch (GMB) in Bellingham in the 1980s and early ’90s.
 We organized workers in a number of shops and had a diverse and active membership.
 Several dozen Bellingham wobblies walked picket lines with striking workers (ILWU and ATU Greyhound strikers come to mind) and ran a Labor Film Series at the Central Labor Council hall.
 One of our most successful programs was ‘Food for People’.
 IWWs and supporters got food donations from local grocers and put on a monthly dinner, sometimes serving 100 or more, followed by labor films, speakers, and musicians.
 There was one Job Shop, Fairhaven Cooperative Flour Mill, and successful job actions at several other companies, including Brentley Softpacks and among the Vietnamese workers at the Mount Baker Mushroom Farm.
 We also had some damn fine May Day parties and other socials.
 One of those members was elected to serve in Chicago as the union’s General Secretary Treasurer.

-Bellingham wobs leaflet at the Mount Baker Msuhroom Farm in Everson.
+Bellingham Wobs leaflet at the Mount Baker Mushroom Farm in Everson.
 1984

-Picketing on behalf of ILWU Longshoreman at the old Port of Bellingham canning shop (where Amtrak/Greyhound is today).
+Picketing on behalf of ILWU Longshoreman at the odl Port of Bellingham canning shop (where Amtrak/Greyhousnd is today).
 1982